rgitrepo/kubernetes-beginner-to-pro/docs/day6/ports-in-services.md

   ports:
     - port: 80
 ```
-In this configuration, the service is created without a selector, and you need to manually define the endpoints.
+In this configuration, the service is created without a selector, and you need to **manually** define the endpoints.

 [Back to TOC](#table-of-contents)

 #### Creating Endpoint Slices
-Endpoint slices need to be manually created if your service lacks selectors.
+_Endpoint slices need to be manually created if your service lacks selectors_.
 This method allows for more flexible routing of traffic.

 Example:
 ```yaml